rcaproni/bttf_clock/README.md

 For my design, I made some changes to the original:

-- Case divided into two parts for printing on a small Ender3 printer: The original case is a single piece, but it is larger than the maximum size of my Ender3 printer.
-Using SketchUp, I divided the case into two parts with sizes compatible with my printer.
-I also created internal pins to connect the two parts with glue.
-The STL files for the edited case can be found in the 3D folder
+- **Case modification for small printers**: The original case was too large for my Ender3, so I divided it into two parts using SketchUp.
+I added internal pins to ensure the two halves could be glued securely.
+The modified STL files are available in the 3D folder.

   ![Alt text](images/divided.png?raw=true "Title")